telefonicaid/rabbit-topic-acl/README.md

 offered by the plugin: this plugin does not override default RabbitMQ security, it adds a new level of security that takes into account not only RabbitMQ resources, but also routing keys.

-Once the users have been created in the broker, it's time to load the ACL file.
+Once the users have been created in the RabbitMQ broker, it's time to load the ACL file.
 There is an example ACL file called `newsacl` in the `/docs/example1` folder, with the permissions described in the problem description.

 The file can be loaded using the RabbitMQ Erlang console.
 If you are testing the plugin using the `make run-broker`